Thinai Ven Pongal | Foxtail Millet Savory Pongal

 Thinai Ven Pongal in a bowl

-Thinai Ven Pongal is absolutely a similar recipe like Ven Pongal / Khara Pongal, except it is made using millet instead of rice.
+Thinai Ven Pongal is absolutely a similar recipe to Ven Pongal / Khara Pongal, except it is made using millet instead of rice.
 Pongal is a very popular South Indian Breakfast recipe, that is typically made using Rice and Dal (lentil).
 It has the essential protein and the carbohydrate required to keep one full until lunch.

-It was absolutely loved by all in our house especially my paniyaram loving son.
+It was absolutely loved by all in our house, especially my paniyaram-loving son.
 Millet is a wonderful sneaky ingredient that can be swapped for rice without much change in the flavor.
 The Ven pongal especially had no difference in flavor and we loved the smooth texture of the millet.

 If you are looking to make a sweet version of pongal, then definitely check out the Chakkara Pongal / Sweet Pongal recipe and also Quinoa Chakkara Pongal if you are looking to use whole grains.